stonewhitener/dotlink/README.md

 ## Usage

 1. Create a `dotfiles` directory in your online storage directory
-2. Put your dotfiles and this script `autolink` into the `dotfiles` directory
+2. Put your dotfiles and this script `dotlink` into the `dotfiles` directory
 3. Run:

 ```
-chmod +x autolink
+chmod +x dotlink
-./autolink
+./dotlink
 ```